glowlabs-org/PhaseIRewardsSimulator/rewards-sim/UserSpecification.md

 `net_overperformance` or `accumulated_drawdown` or change any of the pool state, it just directly increases the `rewards_this_week` value for each farm proportional to the deposits that the farm recovered.

+## Process and Apply the GCTL Events

+Currently, there is no input for GCTL events, therefore the processing the GCTL events is left for a later upgrade.
+Instead, 120,641 GLW tokens are given to the cgp region each week, 18,119 GLW tokens are given to the utah region each week, 18,119 GLW tokens are given to the colorado region each week, and 18,119 GLW tokens are given to the missouri region each week.

+To apply the `glw_inflation` to buckets, the algorithm will first determine the range of weeks that need to be checked.
+It does this by iterating over every competition and taking the lowest `first_week` value and the highest `final_week` value and using those to put bounds on all the weeks that must be checked.

+Then, for every week that must be checked, the algorithm will iterate over every competition and figure out, for each region, which competitions have a bucket for that week.
+Each region gets the previously stated number of GLW tokens each week, and those GLW tokens get distributed between the competitions of the region proportional to the number of `total_deposits` each competition has.

+If a region has zero competitions in a week, the distribution for that region is skipped entirely for that week.
+The GLW tokens are not redistributed to other regions.
+If a region has only one competition, that competition will receive all of the GLW tokens for that region that week.

 ## Creating the Final Output